rap-lab-org/public_pwto/README.md

 * In "/src/bring_up/world/random32_map.world", change the `$(PATH_TO_WORKSPACE)` in `uri` to the path to your the workspace folder.

-* Run the simulation enironment by `roslaunch bring_up rosbot_bringup_random32.launch` to launch Gazebo and Rviz.
+* Run the simulation environment by `roslaunch bring_up rosbot_bringup_random32.launch` to launch Gazebo and Rviz.

 * Run the trajectory tracking by `roslaunch bring_up rosbot_traj_tracking.launch`.